senzing-garage/explain/README.md

         senzing-tools explain --help
         ```

-1. In addition to the following simple usage examples, there are additional [Examples](docs/examples.md).
+1. In addition to the following simple usage examples, there are additional [Examples].

 ### Using command line options